dc-tec/nixos-config/README.md

 #### Disclaimer

-Feel free to use this repository as a reference for your own configuration.
-However do not expect to be able to run this configuration on your own system as-is.
-If you have a question feel free to create an issue.
+This repository serves as a reference implementation but is not intended to run as-is on other systems.
+Feel free to use components and concepts for your own configuration.
+For questions or issues, please create a GitHub issue.